Pieter-Steyn de Wet

-Western Province

-After school he joined Western Province where he won the u19 Currie Cup with a star studded team filled with future Springboks including Siya Kolisi, Damian de Allende, Eben Etsebeth, Frans Malherbe, Nizaam Carr, Scarra Ntubeni.
+After finishing school, he joined Western Province where he won the u19 Currie Cup with a star studded team filled with future Springboks including Siya Kolisi, Damian de Allende, Eben Etsebeth, Frans Malherbe, Nizaam Carr, Scarra Ntubeni.

-Free State Cheetahs and Shimlas

 After a successful 2010 season with Western Province he agreed terms with SA u/20 coach Pine Pienaar to join the Free State Cheetahs.
 Pieter enjoyed an extended run in the Cheetahs’ junior- and Vodacom Cup teams and was included in the 2012 senior Currie Cup squad while still under 21.

-De Wet represented the Shimlas in the 2013 Varsity Cup season making 6 appearances.
-He also previously made 4 substitute appearances for the Free State Cheetahs during the 2012 Vodacom Cup.
+He represented the Shimlas in the 2013 Varsity Cup season making six appearances.
+He also previously made four substitute appearances for the Free State Cheetahs during the 2012 Vodacom Cup.